gabricarte/pokedex/readme.md

 ## General Overview

-Web application that simulates a Pokédex, allowing users to search for Pokémon by name, view their stats, and capture them.
+Web project that simulates a Pokédex, allowing users to search for Pokémon by name, view their stats, and capture them.
 Users can also manage their captured Pokémon by deleting them individually or clearing the entire list.

 ## Technologies Used
 - HTML, CSS, Javascript and PokéAPI.